-CONSIDERATION COMMENT

-Scope & Scale

-Is there compatibility with existing infrastructure? - rural/urban conservation area, extension to existing

-And the second s

-development.

-What is the expected traffic use? - through route, bus

-route, commercial/HGV use, deliveries, emergency

-access, extraordinary traffic such as combine

-harvesters, nearby boatyard.

-Is there compatibility with existing infrastructure? -

-rural/urban conservation area, extension to existing

-development.

-Is the scheme a "unique", high profile, prestigious

-project?

-Special design and material requirements, planning

-conditions.

-Design Aspects

-Boolgii Nopoolo

-Does the design allow for all areas that are being

-adopted easy

-access for maintenance?

-Are footways, verges etc. likely to be overridden by

-HGV's, refuse vehicles or other heavy vehicles.
-Is the

-area likely to have vehicles parked on it? - modify

-design, widen, and reinforce construction.

-Are grassed/planted areas of a size and position to be

-effectively maintained?

-Have trees/planting been selected and positioned to

-avoid future problems with roots, obstruction, leaf-fall,

-street light interference?

-Do traffic signs need to be illuminated or can they be

-reflectorised?

-What additional assets will be installed (i.e. number of

-gullies, signs, bollards, fences/barriers, bus

-stops/shelters etc)?
-Are they required - try to minimise

-street furniture wherever possible.

-Are design features sustainable? - e.g. sustainable

-urban drainage systems (SUDS)
+CONSIDERATION COMMENT Scope & Scale Is there compatibility with existing infrastructure? - rural/urban conservation area, extension to existing development.
+What is the expected traffic use? - through route, bus route, commercial/HGV use, deliveries, emergency access, extraordinary traffic such as combine harvesters, nearby boatyard.
+Is there compatibility with existing infrastructure? - rural/urban conservation area, extension to existing development.
+Is the scheme a "unique", high profile, prestigious project?
+Special design and material requirements, planning conditions.
+Design Aspects Does the design allow for all areas that are being adopted easy access for maintenance?
+Are footways, verges etc. likely to be overridden by HGV's, refuse vehicles or other heavy vehicles.
+Is the area likely to have vehicles parked on it? - modify design, widen, and reinforce construction.
+Are grassed/planted areas of a size and position to be effectively maintained?
+Have trees/planting been selected and positioned to avoid future problems with roots, obstruction, leaf-fall, street light interference?
+Do traffic signs need to be illuminated or can they be reflectorised?
+What additional assets will be installed (i.e. number of gullies, signs, bollards, fences/barriers, bus stops/shelters etc)?
+Are they required - try to minimise street furniture wherever possible.
+Are design features sustainable? - e.g. sustainable urban drainage systems (SUDS) Does the design meet the requirements of the Equality Act 2010 (EA) Materials & Products

-Does the design meet the requirements of the Equality
+What is the evenented design life of the

-Act 2010 (EA)

-7 (C 20 10 (E71)

-Materials & Products

-iviatoriais & Froducts

 What is the expected design life of the

-What is the expected design life of the

 materials/products?

 Evidence should be provided based on available

 technical data and experience.

 Are materials of standard or specialist nature? - British

+•

 and European Standards, or proprietary products

 operating under HAPAS schemes, durable, safe, fit for

 purpose, specification compliant.

 Are materials/products manufactured from recycled

 material? recyclable?

 locally sourced, with replacement available?

 sustainable? e.g. permeable paving.

 Are more economical, easily maintainable alternatives

 available which could be used instead?

-available willori oculu be used ilistedu:
+Can materials be lifted and satisfactorily re-laid if

+required?

+Maintenance Operations

-Can materials be lifted and satisfactorily re-laid if required?
-Maintenance Operations Does the scheme (or any element of it) require specialist maintenance /cleansing regime or equipment?
+Does the scheme (or any element of it) require

+specialist maintenance /cleansing regime or

+equipment?

 Will maintenance require special traffic management?

+Can maintenance physically be carried out in

+accordance with health and safety requirements? (inc.

+CDM regulations)

-Can maintenance physically be carried out in accordance with health and safety requirements? (inc. CDM regulations) Is there sufficient safe and convenient access available for maintenance plant and personnel?
+Is there sufficient safe and convenient access available

+for maintenance plant and personnel?